Standby sound bites 22-23 before we go back to the top.

 When he talked about cutting taxes, he explained how it benefited the middle class, how it benefited everybody.

-And everything Reagan taught was oriented around reducing the size and role of government and freedom, uh, government's role in people's lives, which equals more and more freedom.
+And everything Reagan taught was oriented around reducing the size and role of government and freedom, government's role in people's lives, which equals more and more freedom.

 This takes me, by the way, to my stack of queasiness.

-If you know where to look.
+If you know where to look, the first example is the American Spectator.

-But nevertheless, this piece by Matt Thomas could be written by one of them.
+Nevertheless, this piece by Matt Thomas could be written by one of them.

-It's called Myth's Masquerade.
+It's called Mitt's Masquerade.

 Today, those two factions have been reshuffled into the Romney voters and the anybody but Romney voters.